erasmus-center-for-biomics/pyngs/Readme.md

 ## Description

 PyNGS is a package to work with NGS data formats.
 It contains multiple submodules for the various formats, such as sam, vcf, bed and bases.

-### Scripts

 ## Installation instructions